BrachoDev/CS-465-Travlr-App/README.md

-# CS-465
+# CS-465-Travlr-App

-This repository contains all my work for the class Full Stack Development 1 at SNHU
+**This repository contains all my work for the class Full Stack Development 1 at SNHU**

-NOTE: Each branch contains work for each module.
+`Note`: Each branch contains work for each module.

+This full stack project incorporated multiple frontend development approaches, including Express-rendered HTML, JavaScript, and an Angular single-page application (SPA).
+While Express and JavaScript (TypeScript) supported server-side routing and basic page delivery, the Angular SPA provided a more dynamic and responsive user experience through component-based design and client-side routing.
+The backend was built using Node.js and Express with a NoSQL MongoDB database, which was well suited for this application due to its flexible document-based structure and seamless integration with JavaScript and JSON.
+JSON served as the data exchange format that connected the frontend and backend, allowing Angular to communicate efficiently with the API through structured requests and responses.

+Throughout development, code was refactored to improve efficiency and maintainability, such as centralizing API calls into reusable Angular services and creating reusable UI components.
+These improvements reduced redundancy and simplified future updates.
+Testing was performed using tools like Postman to validate API endpoints and HTTP methods, including GET, POST, PUT, and DELETE operations.
+With the addition of secure admin authentication, testing also included validating protected routes and handling authorized versus unauthorized access.
+Overall, this course helped me understand full stack application architecture, security, and testing, while helping me develop practical skills in MongoDB, Express, Angular, and Node.js.
+These skills have increased my confidence as a software developer, problem solving and support my long-term professional goals in a technology-focused career.